 There is no shortage of attempts to educate kids about nutrition both in schools and at home.
 Schools often have programs or health classes for kids.
 According to one review, experiential or hands-on learning produced the best outcomes such as increased knowledge and a preference for fruits and vegetables.
 Yet they are the least likely to be used in class in favor of curriculum-based learning.

-With food it’s more important to focus on experience, than to teach facts (this is healthy, that is healthy etc.).
+With food, it’s more important to focus on experience than to teach facts (this is healthy, that is healthy, etc.).
 At these ages, I realize I need to get as many experiences into my kids as possible.
-Not just cooking and nutrition, but grasping a deeper understanding about food in general.
+Not just cooking and nutrition, but grasping a deeper understanding of food in general.

 Of course, kids are learning from us all the time.
 But some children are quicker to pick up on food learning from everyday experiences than others.
 Cautious eaters in particular may be at a disadvantage.
 I put it this way in From Picky to Powerful: